cricket007/Kafka-Zookeeper-with-Vault/Packer/Vault/run-vault/README.md

   availability](https://www.vaultproject.io/docs/concepts/ha.html) storage backend with the following settings:

     * [address](https://www.vaultproject.io/docs/configuration/storage/consul.html#address): Set the address to
-      `127.0.0.1:8500`.
-This is based on the assumption that the Consul agent is running on the same server.
+      `<elb-name>:8500`.
+This is based on the assumption that there is a separate Consul cluster.
     * [scheme](https://www.vaultproject.io/docs/configuration/storage/consul.html#scheme): Set to `http` since our connection is to a Consul agent running on the same server.
     * [path](https://www.vaultproject.io/docs/configuration/storage/consul.html#path): Set to `vault/`.